Real Estate Broker CE: Maintain Your License

 I just became licensed; do I need continuing education?

 Brokers renewing for the first time do not need to complete continuing education before renewing their license.
-Instead, they are required to complete Post-License education before their first license renewal.
+Instead, they are required to complete 30 hours of Post-License education before their first license renewal.

 I am currently licensed in another state and applied for my Illinois license using the Illinois Reciprocity Application.
 Do I need to comply with Illinois' continuing education requirement (or only my home state's requirement)?